Jennifer Armstrong (politician): Life and career

 In August 2022, Armstrong defeated Joel McKinney and Richard Beckes in the non-partisan primary election for the 16th district of the Alaska House of Representatives.
 In November 2022, she defeated Liz Vazquez in the general election, winning 55 percent of the votes.
 She succeeded Ivy Spohnholz.
-She assumes office in 2023.
+She assumed office on January 17, 2023.
+Armstrong is the first openly pansexual member of the Alaska Legislature.